bbgit/bbgit.github.io/README.md

-### Conditions as of May 9, 2025 at 4:21:19 PM CDT
+### Conditions as of May 9, 2025 at 4:26:38 PM CDT

 Temperature: 70.00 &deg;F

 Feels like: 70.00 &deg;F

-Humidity: 62%
+Humidity: 64%

-Wind Direction: NW
+Wind Direction: NNW

-Windspeed: 1.1 mph
+Windspeed: 0.4 mph

-Wind Gust: 1.6 mph
+Wind Gust: 0.7 mph

 ---